kai-vu/site/theses/index.md

 *Supervisor: Ilaria Tiddi (i.tiddi@vu.nl)*

 - **Knowledge Engineering for Hybrid Intelligence** (Bsc, MSc): Inspired by Software Design and Engineering, Knowledge Engineering deals with the formal design, maintainance and usage of knowledge-based systems.
 In this project, we will look at modelling Hybrid Intelligent systems using knowledge engineering techniques.
-- <text id="hi_nh_ma">**Embodied Instructable Agents** (MSc): The goal of this project is to integrate a Reinforment Learning model trsined for trajectory/segmentation learning on an embodied  Hybrid Intelligent agent (a ROS-operting robot).
-Knowledge of one between ROS, Reinforcement Learning and simulation environments is required</text>.
+- <b id="hi_nh_ma">**Embodied Instructable Agents**</b> (MSc): The goal of this project is to integrate a Reinforment Learning model trsined for trajectory/segmentation learning on an embodied  Hybrid Intelligent agent (a ROS-operting robot).
+Knowledge of one between ROS, Reinforcement Learning and simulation environments is required.

 #### Argument and Rule Mining